hantsy/spring-microservice-sample/README.md

 `@Entity` indicates `Post` is a standard JPA Entity.

 `@PrePersist` is a JPA lifecycle hook.
 The `@PrePersist` annotated methods will be executed before the entity is persisted.
-We use post slug as the unique identifier of a `Post`, and we use `slugify()` method to generate the post slug automatically.
+We use post postSlug as the unique identifier of a `Post`, and we use `slugify()` method to generate the post postSlug automatically.

 `AuditableEntity` is a helper class to centralize some common fields of a JPA entity in one place.